 Filing for Divorce in the Military

-No divorce is easy, but when you or your spouse serve in the military, there are additional legal hurdles to overcome.
+No divorce is easy, but additional legal hurdles exist when you or your spouse serve in the military.
 While state laws dictate most of the terms of the divorce process, there are also federal laws to consider.
 Failing to account for these laws or not understanding them can prolong the process and lead to an undesirable outcome.

 If you are getting divorced and you or your spouse serve in the armed forces, BB Law Group PLLC can help.
-Our military divorce attorneys in The Woodlands, TX, understand the special challenges of these cases and can help you through them.
+Our The Woodlands military divorce attorneys understand the special challenges of these cases and can help you through them.
 This blog outlines how to file for divorce in the military, the unique elements of these cases, and how our military divorce lawyers can help you.

 Steps to File for a Military Divorce in Texas